 Mobile application developers build and maintain software, or apps, for smartphones and tablets.
 This includes designing, coding, testing, and deploying applications.
 Once apps are deployed, mobile app developers must troubleshoot – including identifying and fixing bugs – and continue to implement new features to keep users engaged.

 It’s expected that mobile app developers have the knowledge to develop in iOS or Android operating systems, using Objective-C, Swift, Java, or Kotlin programming languages.
 App developers use software development tools like Jira to manage projects, which allows them to track bugs and issues.

 Graduate courses in computer science cover topics like algorithms and computing theory, internet and web computing, parallel/distributed and cloud computing, and database systems.
-In the Pace online Master of Science in Computer Science, students have the opportunity to select a mobile computing concentration, which includes courses in mobile application development, mobile web content and development, and mobile innovations for global challenges.
+In the Pace online Master of Science in Computer Science, students have the opportunity to select an application development focus area, which includes courses in application development with .NET and web services, game programming, and mobile web content and development.

 Security analysts are responsible for keeping a company’s information secure.
 They must monitor suspicious activity, manage automated intrusion detection and network activity analysis tools, and make recommendations to update policies and procedures to improve security.
 This involves training employees with information security best practices and making recommendations for security software.

 Professionals in this role run tests to check for vulnerabilities, and develop a strategy for prioritizing and responding to any gaps or other concerns they find.
 When security breaches do occur, analysts investigate the cause and report on the scope, as well as make recommendations for how their organizations can prevent similar attacks from happening in the future.
 Since new technologies and ways of hacking are constantly being developed, security analysts need to foster a healthy curiosity and hone their research skills, so they can understand the most common threats and security trends.